VilleOlof/MineGuessr/README.md

 You can find documentation for the project [here](https://docs.90gqguessr.se).

 ## TODO BEFORE VID
-[ ] - Some more customizations options so the site isnt out of the box generic.
+[/] - Some more customizations options so the site isnt out of the box generic.
       - Custom tagline, site title, favicon, logo, colors, etc.?
-[ ] - Site graphics overhaul?
+[/] - Site graphics overhaul?
       - More Minecrafty?
       - Bedrock like style, buttons, simple colors, big screenshot backdrop in menus.
       - Mariokart 8 deluxe main menu format?
 [ ] - Double check all the features/ui in different browsers.
 [ ] - Sound effects
-[ ] - Stuff
+[X] - Stuff
       [X] - make redis optional
       [X] - make proxy use runtime config
       [X] - add prebuilt rust binaries
       [X] - test website with bun
       [X] - this makes only bun a toolchain requirement

-      [ ] - env to disable discord login, disables /top and /mp
+      [X] - env to disable discord login, disables /top and /mp
-            - Switch from .env to one .ts file that exports the env vars?
-      [ ] - env to disable /mp
+      [X] - env to disable /mp
 [ ] - Host a Hermitcraft bluemap & site for vid and to get the project recognized?